mattgrobelny/Newbler-Parameter-Sweep/README.md

 # NEWBLER PARAMETERS SWEEP v1.0

+**Problem:** Running GS denovo Assembler (Newbler) on a .sff requires selection of several key parameter: minimum read length, minimum overlap length and minimum percent identity.
+For a given .sff file knowing the optimal values for these parameters is usually unclear.

+**Goal:** The goal of this script is to test out a range of values for Newblers key parameters and collect resulting scores for each assembly (number of Contigs, number of bases, avg contig size, N50 Contig size, largest Contig size).

-This script is designed to iterate through several variables which are necessary to run runAssembly, a program used to assemble 454 pyrosequencing reads.
+**What the script does:** This script is designed to iterate through several variables which are necessary to run runAssembly, a program used to assemble 454 pyrosequencing reads.

+**Who should use this script:** If you have 454 pyrosequencing and want to find out how your assembly changes when you systematically tweak the values for; minimum read length, minimum overlap length and minimum percent identity, then this script is for you!

 #### Requires:
 - GS denovo Assembler (Newbler)